-The high level of satisfaction with the workshop content and the positive tone of the evaluation comments are evidence that the workshop content is effective and its format is well-organized.
-The participants indicate that the workshop is beneficial to their efforts to reduce red-light-related safety problems.
-Based on these findings, it is recommended that the workshop series continue for the second year of the implementation project.
+The high level of satisfaction with the workshop content and the positive tone of the evaluation comments are evidence that the workshop content was effective.
+The participants indicate that the workshop was beneficial to their efforts to reduce red-light-related safety problems.

-The course instructors recommend, and will provide, additional outreach efforts to attract more city traffic engineers to these workshops.
-Many of the traffic signals with red-light-running problems are controlled by city governments.
+Many of the traffic signals with red-light-running problems are controlled by local city governments.
 Hence, city traffic engineers are in a good position to effectively reduce a majority of the red-light crashes occurring in Texas.
+TxDOT is encouraged to work with local governments to support their efforts to reduce red-light-related safety problems.